LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 6 - Loading state and register form.md

 });
 ```

-## Disable form elements and display loading state
+## Disable form elements and display the loading state

-To disable form fields all we need to is to add `:disabled="store.loading"` attribute to `<input>` and `<button>` tags.
+To disable form fields all we need to do is to add the `:disabled="store.loading"` attribute to `<input>` and `<button>` tags.
 Notice it has a colon `:` before an attribute name.
-This is a shortcut to `v-bind` directive to instruct Vue to keep attribute in sync with the component's properties.
+This is a shortcut to the `v-bind` directive to instruct Vue to keep the attribute in sync with the component's properties.

 ```vue
 <... :disabled="store.loading" />
 ```

-And finally add icon component inside `<button>` tag. `v-show` directive renders the component only if the `loading` value evaluates to `true`.
+And finally, add an icon component inside the `<button>` tag. `v-show` directive renders the component only if the `loading` value evaluates to `true`.

 ```vue
 <IconSpinner v-show="store.loading" />